a2geek/libvirt-bosh-cpi/README.md

    * `cpi-resize-disk.yml` indicates this CPI is able to resize a disk natively.
 Untested at this time.
 Feel free to leave it off; note that resizing means BOSH mounts two disks and copies files between the disks, and with current configuration that may not work.
    * `dns.yml` changes the default DNS based on the `internal_dns` entry.
 Leave it off unless you actually need it.
    * There are two sets of variable files for hypervisor selection: `kvm` and `qemu`, all of which are using the Openstack stemcell.
 From the Libvirt documentation, `kvm` is likely the best for performance reasons (`openstack-kvm-vars.yml`) as `qemu` virtualizes the entire CPU.
+   * The BOSH Director (and some BOSH deployments) don't always start up successfully after a reboot (intentional or not).
+The solution seems to be just a simple `monit stop all` followed by a `monit start all`. _BOSH Reboot Patch_ injects that into `/etc/rc.local`.
+This is entirely optional and may be left off.

 ## Deployments